 The palace is named for the 1704 Battle of Blenheim and was originally intended to be a reward to John Churchill, 1st Duke of Marlborough for his military triumphs against the French and Bavarians in the War of the Spanish Succession.
 It was partially funded by Queen Anne and has been the home to the Dukes of Marlborough since 1704, and was designated a UNESCO World Heritage Site in 1987.

 Blenheim Palace is also the birthplace of one of Britain’s most famous leaders, Sir Winston Churchill.
 His father described the scenery as the ‘finest view in England’.
-The estate is set in over 2,000 acres of parkland that was landscaped by ‘Capability’ Brown, who also designed the grounds of Alnwick Castle.
+The estate is set in over 2,000 acres of parkland that was landscaped by ‘Capability’ Brown, who also designed the grounds of Alnwick Castle and Chatsworth House.

 Virtual Castle Tours in Scotland